 Over time, the drains in your house can become susceptible to clogs, slowing them down, causing water to back up into your sinks, and giving off a foul odor.
 Whether it’s in your kitchen, bathroom, or shower, drains can become clogged with dirt, soap, hair, and gunk just from daily use.
-If you notice that your drain has become a bit sluggish, there are few remedies you can perform yourself to help get your drain back to working quickly and efficiently.
+If you notice that your drain has become a bit sluggish, there are few remedies you can perform yourself to help unclog a slow drain and get your drain back to working quickly and efficiently.

 Alternative to Chemical Cleaners

 Some homeowners turn to drain cleaners to address slow-moving drains.
 Although some cleaners can be effective, we do not suggest using harsh chemicals to burn away clogs.
-Not only are these cleaners damaging to the metal finish of your drain, they can emit noxious fumes that are dangerous to your health.
+Not only are these cleaners damaging to the metal finish of your drain, but they can also emit noxious fumes that are dangerous to your health.
 We have a cheap and effective way you can clear your drain without using chemical solutions.
 All you need is some baking soda and vinegar.

 Here’s what you do:

 - Boil a pot of water.
 Set aside a cup of the hot water and pour the rest down the clogged drain.

 - Immediately after doing this, pour 1/3 cup of baking soda into the drain and let it sit for at least five minutes.

 - While you wait, mix a cup of vinegar into the cup of hot water you set aside.
 After the five minutes, pour the vinegar mixture down the drain and let it sit for at least 20 minutes.
 You should notice the mixture start to fizz.

 - After the 20 minutes, boil another pot of water and dump it down the drain.

 If baking soda and vinegar doesn’t get the job done, you can try the old wire hanger trick, or purchase a plumbing snake.